 Fabric 3 – 1 – 2-1/4″ square

-The measurements in the Border Table are the cutting sizes.
+The measurements below are the cutting sizes.

 The border blocks are 3-1/2″ x 4-1/2″ unfinished, with the corner squares being 4-1/2″ unfinished.
 My blocks were paper pieced and if you wish to do this, draw out whatever angle you would like and make copies.
 A total of 80 pieced blocks, along with the four corner blocks, are needed.
 These are the blocks I used for the border: